sergiuiacob1/monet-photos/task_distribution.md

 2. Lack of communication: we will have to do integration work at the end.
 If the requirements are not well defined, we might work on different things.
 Solution: agile development.
 Keep all of the members updated on the status of the others.
 3. Cloud platform limitations: it is possible that the platform used for communicating between the modules isn't satisfying our requirements.
 We will look into multiple options and choose the best one.
 4. Subpar model: insufficient data might cause our model to not perform well.
 We will try to gather as many images as possible to get satisfying results.
+5. Integration issues: we might not be able to integrate the different module we will work on.
+To address this, we will mainly focus on the image transformation module, which is the core of our product.
+We will develop this module as a separate application itself, capable of taking an input (a random image) and giving an output (the image with Monet's style on top), so we can at least have a partially functioning demo for our application.

 # First batch of tasks
 Lucian: